EddyVerbruggen/cordova-plugin-native-keyboard/README.md

 * You can now forever use this version and any future version of this plugin for this app without restrictions.

 ## I heard about a trial!?
 ALL features are available without a license, but you'll be restricted to 5 minutes of usage.
-Just kill and relaunch the app if you need more time ;)
+Just indefinitely kill and relaunch the app if you need more time ;)